econnet/econ/do.rst

 Before actual income, the money can come from

-- loans
+- bonds
 - donations

-Financing through loans follows from defining ownership via work share.
+Financing through bonds follows from

+- defining ownership via work share (tributes).
-Money cannot be used to change ownership of an econ lattice.
-There is *no owner's equity* in the `balance sheet`_.
+- not via capital

-Ownership is only defined by work share, which is calculated from work share data for every product version.
+Ownership is only defined by tributes, which are calculated from tribute records for every product version.

+Money cannot be used to change ownership of the `LE`_.
+Bonds don't change ownership.
+The profit through ownership is higher than the interest on bonds.
+Also, the interest on bonds can be considered in the pricing of the product.

 Money can change ownership indirectly:
-If someone is payed by a third party in exchange of forwarding its work shares to that party.
+If a worker is payed

+- to produce tribute and
+- to forward tribute to the paying party

 To keep workers from engaging in such relations

 - the prospect of bigger profit if not directly payed should help
-- else regular loans to the worker can be granted by the econ lattice, financed by loans.
+- else regular profit advances to the worker can be granted by the `LE`_

-Loans don't change ownership.
-The profit through ownership is higher than the interest on loans.
-Also, the interest on loans can be considered in the pricing of the product.

-- Founders, non-founders, owners or non-owners can give loans to the `LLE`_.
-- The `LLE`_ can give loans to the owners as profit advances.

-The `balance sheet`_ thus balances
+The `balance sheet`_ balances

-- only assets vs liabilities
-- instead of assets vs liabilities and owner's equity
+- `assets` versus
+- `liabilities`_ and `liable capital`_

+`retained earings`_ per default becomes `liable capital`_ (owner's `stock`_)
+unless distributed according tributes.
+The owners can then re-invested it as `bonds`.

-The interest on loans varies, but is at least as high as inflation of the outside economy.
+The interest on loans varies (bonds, profit advances), but is at least as high as inflation of the outside economy.

 The owners have control over the financial channels (e.g. bank account), but it is normally delegated to buyers and sellers,